rust-lang/hashbrown/README.md

 ## Flags
 This crate has the following Cargo features:

-- `inline-more`: Adds inline hints to most functions, improving run-time performance at the cost of compilation time. (enabled by default)
-- `ahash`: Compiles with ahash as default hasher. (enabled by default)
-- `ahash-run-time-rng`: Uses randomly generated keys for each hashmap to provide DOS resistance.
-   This requires the standard library. (disabled by default)
-- `ahash-compile-time-rng`: This is an alternative to `ahash-run-time-rng` that works by pre-generating keys at compile time and embedding them as constants.
-The avoids the dependency on the standard library but means the binary will be slightly different each time it is compiled. (disabled by default)
-- `nightly`: Enables nightly-only features including: `#[may_dangle]` and specialization to improve performance hashing primitive types in aHash (if `ahash` is enabled).
+- `nightly`: Enables nightly-only features including: `#[may_dangle]`
 - `serde`: Enables serde serialization support.
 - `rayon`: Enables rayon parallel iterator support.
 - `raw`: Enables access to the experimental and unsafe `RawTable` API.
+- `inline-more`: Adds inline hints to most functions, improving run-time performance at the cost of compilation time. (enabled by default)
+- `ahash`: Compiles with ahash as default hasher. (enabled by default)
+- `ahash-compile-time-rng`: Activates the `compile-time-rng` feature of ahash.
+For targets with no random number generator this pre-generates seeds at compile time and embeds them as constants.
+See [aHash's documentation](https://github.com/tkaitchuck/aHash#flags) (disabled by default)

 ## License